gvwilson/sensibleadventures/nardica/nardica.md

 Wales exclaimed.
 "I'm not doing this.
 Even if I could, I wouldn't do it to her, I swear.
-Now come on---we have to get back to the *Guinevere*."
+Now come on---we have to get back to the *Guinevere* and get out of here."

+"Get out o' here?"
+Aunt Naggie shook her head.
+"We won't get ten meters 'fore they stop us."

+"We will if the antenna Iffy put together last night does what it's supposed to," Wales said grimly.
+"Now come on."

 Iffy only remembered flashes of the next hour afterward.
 Glass scattered on the road like ice crystals on deck during a midwinter freeze.